 Bali and its surrounding islands are not only beautiful on land, but they also have an incredibly beautiful and biodiverse underwater landscape, too!
 We think that exploring this underwater world is a must do on any Bali trip long enough to accommodate it.

-This day trip shuttles you off from your accommodation, across the sea to the Nusa Penida District, a group of three islands off Bali’s South East coast with the best snorkeling in the area!
+This day trip shuttles you off from your accommodation, across the sea to absolutely amazing spots that offer the best snorking experience in the area!

-The tour makes snorkeling stops in three different locations around these islands.
+The tour makes snorkeling stops in three different locations around other small islands, one of the them is the famous blue lagoon.
 You’ll see a plethora of tropical fish, sea turtles, eels, and potentially even manta rays, all set to the backdrop of vibrantly colored coral!

 Nusa Penida Full Day-Tour

-Nusa Penida is a strikingly beautiful island in the Nusa Penida District.
+Nusa Penida is a strikingly beautiful island destination to visit.
 It’s famous for its dramatic landscapes, with large vegetation covered rock towers jutting out from the sea!
 The sand is pure white, the water is crystal blue, and the cliffs are incredible.

 This tour includes an accommodation pickup and fast boat shuttle to the island.
-Once there, you’ll get to relax on some stunning hidden beaches, swim in natural rock pools, and enjoy the amazing natural beauty of this small island.
+Once there, you’ll get to relax on some stunning hidden beaches, swim in natural rock pools, explore the highlights of Nusa Penida, and enjoy the amazing natural beauty of this small island.

 Countryside Cycling Tour